-Mindful eating: what is it and how can it help you develop a healthier relationship with food?
+Mindful eating: what is it and how can it help support your weight loss?

 Far from being a passing fad, mindfulness is a powerful practice with many potential health and wellbeing benefits.
 It is recommended by the NHS and the National Institute for Health and Care Excellence (NICE) as a way to help prevent depression and anxiety.

 It’s also very relevant when it comes to developing a healthy relationship with food.
-Studies have shown that mindful eating can help you gain better control over your weight and reduce overeating and binge eating as well as helping you truly appreciate your food.
+Studies have shown that mindful eating can help you gain better control over your weight.
+It can reduce overeating and binge eating.
+It can also help you truly appreciate your food.

 WHAT IS MINDFUL EATING?